-Jansen’s leadership has also led into opening the first Evening Reporting Center with Pima County Juvenile Court as a main strategy to reduce recidivism in the Pima County Juvenile population.
+Jansen’s leadership has led to opening the first Evening Reporting Center with Pima County Juvenile Court as a main strategy to reduce recidivism in the Pima County Juvenile population.

 Currently through its different in-school and out of school programming, HG serves over 2000 youth annually.
 3 years ago, Higher Ground was serving 300 students annually.

-Jansen also oversees HG’s 100+ regular UofA volunteers and 12 staff members.
+Jansen oversees HG’s 100+ regular UofA volunteers and over 20 staff members.

-In addition, he led his organization to have over 5 different contracts with different organizations in a matter of 2 years totaling to $600,000 of revenue a year.
+He helped developed key partnerships for his organization with over 5 contracts with different organizations in a matter of 2 years totaling to $600,000 of revenue a year.